ampache/ampache.org-api/docs/api-changelog.md

   * Add `song_title` to album search
   * Add `album_title` and `song_title` to artist search
   * Add `orphaned_album` to song search

+### Fixed

+* Api4::record_play had the `user` as mandatory again
+* After catalog actions; verify songs with an orphaned album which you won't be able to find in the ui

 ## API 5.3.2